tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

   * **Answer** The `requests` library allows API calls to be made in-line with the rest of the code and processing.
 Postman requires users to transition from one development environment to another.

 Transition into a reflective Q&A session.
-Ask the students the following questions:
+Ask students the following questions:

 * Having seen a range of FinTech and quirky APIs, what API can you see yourself implementing on your own accord?

-* Are there specific types or categories of APIs you'd be interested in working with?
+* Are there specific types, or categories, of APIs you'd be interested in working with?

 * What type of APIs are you interested in creating?